Massachusetts Tax and Labor Law Summary

-1. Withhold Social Security and Medicare taxes from their employee's paycheck each pay period.
+1. Withhold Social Security, Medicare and Paid Family Leave taxes from their employee's paycheck each pay period.
 Federal and state income taxes should be withheld based on the employee's selections on Form W-4 and Form M-4.

 *It is not legally required that income taxes be withheld.
 However, we strongly advise it so that the employee does not have a large tax burden at the end of the year and is not subjected to underpayment penalties.

 2. Pay the employer's portion of Social Security and Medicare, as well as federal and Massachusetts unemployment insurance taxes (FUTA and SUTA).
 Massachusetts household employers are also required to pay a small Workforce Training Fund tax.

 Good news!
 There are some tax breaks for dependent care that can help offset these employer taxes.
 For an estimate of your employer costs and your tax breaks, give us a call.
 In addition to the tax breaks just mentioned, household employers in Massachusetts may be entitled to additional state tax credits for childcare-related expenses.
 Please call for details.

 3. File tax forms with the Massachusetts Department of Unemployment Assistance (DUA) and the Massachusetts Department of Revenue (DOR), typically on a quarterly basis, and with the IRS in April, June, September and January.
 With these filings, employers remit (pay) the employee taxes withheld and the employer taxes accrued.

 4. At the end of the year, prepare Form W-2 and distribute to each employee, file Form W-2 Copy A and Form W-3 with the Social Security Administration and file a Schedule H with your personal income tax return.